bohntech/RFIDGinDataManagement/README.md

-Word to Markdown Converter
-Results of converting "MarkDown"
-Markdown
 # Introduction

 _RFID Gin Data Management_ is an application that runs on a Windows 10 computer at the gin office.
 This application is capable of aggregating data from multiple input sources including: